Holiday Wine and Bites Party

 Wine: It’s time to reintroduce dessert wines into our lives.
 Dona Antonia Tawny Port is one of my go-tos.
 This gorgeous wine with a ruby red tint has notes of plum, chocolate, and nuts.
 Goes great with a cheese tray and desserts.

 Cheeses and Desserts: You have many options that will pair well with this Port.
 Create a tray that includes chocolate, brownies, and your favorite nuts.
 For cheese, try Parmigiano Reggiano, an Aged Cheddar, and a Blue Cheese.
+Enjoy your wine and bites party.

 Let us know how the party goes!